directus/directus/docs/extensions/hooks.md

 - [Schedule](#schedule)
 - [Embed](#embed)

-Use filter hooks when you want the hook to fire before the event.
-Use action hooks when you want the hook to fire after the event.
+Use filter hooks when you want the hook to run before the event.
+Use action hooks when you want the hook to run after the event.

 ### Filter

-Filter hooks act on the event's payload before the event is fired.
+Filter hooks act on the event's payload before the event is emitted.
 They allow you to check, modify, or cancel an event.

 Below is an example of canceling a `create` event by throwing a Directus error.